 The issue time is the local time (CST) at which the Bureau of Meteorology transmitted the Warning.

-Warnings for regional towns in the NT are valid for up to 2 hours, but can be updated earlier as the weather situation evolves.
+Regional Severe Thunderstorm Warnings are valid for the next 3 hours, but can be updated earlier as the weather situation evolves.
 A warning cancellation will be issued immediately after the severe thunderstorm threat has ceased.